TrellixVulnTeam/swahilipython_SCMU/Doc/library/ftplib.rst

       *source_address* parameter was added.

    .. versionchanged:: 3.4
-      The class now supports hostname check with :attr:`ssl.SSLContext.check_hostname` and *Server Name Indication* (see
+      The kundi now supports hostname check with :attr:`ssl.SSLContext.check_hostname` and *Server Name Indication* (see
       :data:`ssl.HAS_SNI`).